 Abstracts and Bio

-Women's Studies core faculty member at Appalachian State University.
-She
+Faculty Affiliate of Gender, Women's and Sexuality Studies at Appalachian State University.

-and she is a 2005 Mathematical Association of America Alder Award winner
+These also include a 2005 Mathematical Association of America Alder Award

 for distinguished teaching

 2010 Appalachian State University Wayne D. Duncan Award for

 In 2010 she was also inducted into the Appalachian State University College